uaf-math/calc1/assets/general/Fall2020/README.md

 # Changes in Fall 2020

+	python schedule-yml-to-tex-WRHtoDH.py > schedule-auto.tex

 The .yml file used is
 	schedule-yml-to-tex-WRHtoDH

 This changes from WRH for written homework to DH for daily homework.

-We're also back to evening exams, so we're using slots A and B, but this time not only for midterms but also for proficiencies.
+We're also back to evening exams, so we're using slots A and B, this time not only for midterms but also for proficiencies.